-“Satoshi Nakamoto” is universally credited as the founder of the now ubiquitous cryptocurrency Bitcoin, but who is Nakamoto?
+“Satoshi Nakamoto” is universally credited as the founder of the cryptocurrency Bitcoin, but who is Nakamoto?
 The answer is more complicated than you may have thought.

 The paper introduced the peer-to-peer network that would become the blockchain.
 The blockchain records timestamps of exchanges between those making transactions with Bitcoin.
 But what do the long-lasting innovations present in this early paper tell us about the identity of Satoshi Nakamoto?